Robert Jay Lifton: Studies of thought reform

 Beginning in 1953, Lifton interviewed American servicemen who had been prisoners of war (POWs) during the Korean War, in addition to priests and students, or teachers who had been held in prison in China after 1951.
 In addition to interviews with 25 Americans and Europeans, Lifton interviewed 15 Chinese who had fled after having been subjected to indoctrination in Chinese universities.

 Lifton's 1961 book, Thought Reform and the Psychology of Totalism: A Study of "Brainwashing" in China, based on this research, was a study of coercive techniques used in the People's Republic of China.
 He described this process as "thought reform" or "brainwashing", though he preferred the former term.
 The term "thought-terminating cliché" was popularized in this book.
 Lifton found that after the POWs returned to the United States, their thinking soon returned to normal, contrary to the popular image of "brainwashing" as resulting in permanent changes.
 A 1989 reprint edition was published by University of North Carolina Press.

+Eight criteria for thought reform

+Lifton wrote the "Eight criteria for thought reform" that serves as a foundational psychological framework used to assess ideological totalism, coercive control, and "cultishness" within groups.
+They include;